 The interface is clear and very easy to understand, making this a very good choice for novice password manager users as well as those who have used one before.

-Additional features, such as one-click access to web accounts and secure memos, etc. can all be operated intuitively and with the minimal amount of user intervention.
+Additional features, such as one-click access to web accounts and secure memos, etc. can all be operated intuitively and with a minimal amount of user intervention.

 One other issue that I encountered – infrequently – was a failure to properly open a web account from the link within Sticky Password.
 A minor issue and one that only applied to Safari, I did not investigate this too much so cannot say whether the issue was my end (I’m currently running a beta version of MacOS Sierra) or an indication of a larger problem with the password manager itself.

-This password manager is a nice, clean and easy to use program that offers a good and secure user experience.
+I was impressed.
+This password manager is a nice, clean, and easy-to-use program that offers a good and secure user experience.